opendatahub-io-contrib/ai-on-openshift/docs/odh-rhods/custom-notebooks.md

 ## Image source and Pre-built images

-In [this repository](https://github.com/opendatahub-io-contrib/workbench-images){:target="_blank"}, you will find the source code as well as pre-built images for a lot of use cases.
+In the **[opendatahub-io-contrib/workbench-images](https://github.com/opendatahub-io-contrib/workbench-images){:target="_blank"}** repository, you will find the source code as well as pre-built images for a lot of use cases.
 A few of the available images are:

 - Base and CUDA-enabled images for different "lines" of OS: UBI8, UBI9, and Centos Stream 9.
 - Jupyter images enhanced with: